 Once you’ve spent time noticing when your anxiety comes up, you can practice anxiety management strategies like breathwork and sensory techniques.
 Finally, you can unlearn old habits and develop new beliefs about your values and self-worth.

-If you think extra support would be helpful in overcoming cycles of perfectionism and anxiety, we can help.
+If you think extra support from a teen therapist would be helpful in overcoming cycles of perfectionism and anxiety, we can help.

 Feel free to get in touch with us for a free 15-minute phone consultation.
 We can answer any questions you have, see whether we’re a good fit, and start working toward a better future today.